Caitlin McDougall

 Caitlin McDougall is an Australian actress who is best known for her roles in the television series Always Greener and The Alice.

 Early life and education

-McDougall was born in Melbourne, Victoria, and grew up in regional South Australia.
+McDougall was born in Melbourne, Victoria, and grew up in the state of South Australia.

 She graduated from the Western Australian Academy of Performing Arts in 1992.

 Career

 McDougall worked in theatre, for the Melbourne Theatre Company; the Australian Shakespeare Company in Melbourne, Adelaide and Sydney; and has performed comedy in the Melbourne Comedy Festival and Sydney Fringe.

 McDougall has appeared in the feature films Hey Hey It's Esther Blueburger (2008) and Ned, and the short comedy film You Better Watch Out (2008).
 She also appeared in the television film The Last of the Ryans.

 Her television roles have included Always Greener (2001–03), The Alice (2005–06), All Saints, Neighbours, A Country Practice, Ocean Girl, Newlyweds and Xena: Warrior Princess.

 Personal life

-McDougall has been married to actor Erik Thomson since 1999, and they have a daughter called Eilish and a son named Magnus.
+McDougall married to actor Erik Thomson since 1999, and they have a daughter called Eilish and a son named Magnus.
 She co-starred with Thomson in the Australian drama series The Alice.

-As of July 2022 they live at Port Willunga, South Australia in 2025 McDougall and Thomson have confirmed separated.
+As of July 2022 they live at Port Willunga, South Australia.
+In 2025 McDougall and Thomson confirmed they had separated.